polterguy/magic.deploy/README.md

 ## DevOps

-If you'd rather install Magic in Azure's DevOps pipelines, our CEO wrote an article about this at DZone some few months ago, that illustrates one approach to [getting Magic up running in an Azure DevOps environment](https://dzone.com/articles/gitless-cloud-systems).
+If you'd rather install Magic in Azure's DevOps pipelines, you can read an article about this at DZone that illustrates one approach to [getting Magic up running in an Azure DevOps environment](https://dzone.com/articles/gitless-cloud-systems).

 ## Too complicated?

 We can [do this for you](https://servergardens.com), including hosting your app, making sure it is correctly secured.
-Of course, this is a service we charge for, but at least that way you get to sleep better at night, realising you've got the mastros in regards to this taking care of your server.
+Of course, this is a service we charge for, but at least that way you get to sleep better at night, realising we are helping you out automagically.